MockbaTheBorg/RunCPM/readme.md

 * *tdm* - when building with TDM-GCC under Windows,
 * *posix* - when building under Linux, FreeBSD, Mac OS X, etc.

 For Linux and FreeBSD the ncurses-dev package is required.
-In Mac OS X, install it using "brew install ncurses".<br>
+On Mac OS X, install it using "brew install ncurses".<br>
 Cygwin can be used to build the posix implementation on Windows machines.

 ## Getting Started